alikindsys/osu.API/readme.md

 ## This project targets the `V2` of the api **exclusively**
 If need be, support for V1 could be worked later, but thats not currently planned.

+To see what requests are currently implemented [click here](apiv2.md)

 ## Library Usage
 ```cs
 //This will be simplified under osuClient, but thats not currently implemented